top of page

 The noun 'populist' has its etymological roots in Latin.
 It is derived from the Latin word 'populus,' which means 'people' or 'the public.'
 Therefore, 'populist' can be understood as someone or something that pertains to or claims to represent the interests and opinions of ordinary people.
 In politics, a 'populist' is a person or a political movement that emphasizes its alignment with the concerns and aspirations of the general public, often contrasting themselves with perceived elite or establishment interests.
 Populism often appeals to the common people against the perceived power of elites or special interest groups.
 The etymology of 'populist' reflects its historical connection to the idea of mobilizing popular support and emphasizing the role of the ordinary citizen in political decision-making and governance.

-Quiz: Find the meaning of the noun populist:
+Find the correct meaning of the noun populist:

 Try Again!